 History of Ancona Ducks

 There were just roughly 124 known Ancona duck mature breeder ducks in America a decade ago.
-Some slight increases of about 1,500 breeding pairs have been noted in the recent years.
+Some slight increases of about 1,500 breeding pairs have been noted in recent years.

 The little uptick in population numbers prompted the move from critically endangered to “watch” list status.